JosemiChaves9/taskia/README.md

 `yarn`

 ## Run the app
-This app is developed with React and NodeJS with a MongoDB Database and a GraphQL schema, in order to run this app you need to have a Database MongoDB connected and run the two scripts that are already integrated `yarm startFront` and `yarn startBack`.
+This app is developed with React and NodeJS with a MongoDB Database and a GraphQL schema, in order to run this app you need to have a Database MongoDB connected and run the two scripts that are already integrated `yarn startFront` and `yarn startBack`.

 This app also has a logging app integrated ([Winston](https://www.npmjs.com/package/winston)) you can specify which level of logs you want by passing an ENV Variable, `LOG_LEVEL=whatever_you_want`

 #Links